 #19 - Places to stay in mainland: We suggest Cozy Corner, the closest from where we take off, and easiest to visit local shops from.
 Sea Spray, Ranguana Lodge are also good choices.
 A more upscale and still 'in town' option is Chabil Mar.
 All of the above are right on the Placencia beach.
 Staying well away from town up the peninsula oftentimes requires transportation.

 #20 - General weather pattern:

 June 15th-July 15th: the first seasonal rains tend to occur.

 July 15th-September 15th: usually is very nice weather, interrupted by the occasional 30-minute passing thunderstorm.

 September 15th-October 30th: the second seasonal rains tend to occur.

 November 1st-December 30th daily scattered thunderstorms here and there but great weather in long stretches between them.

-(Please note that weather in Belize tends to be pleasant, specially at Bird Island which is a bit in a rain shadow and inside an atoll, so its surrounding waters stay clear even when unusually windy.
-Weather however we could never guarantee; the above is a rough guide only).
+(Please note that weather in Belize tends to be pleasant, specially at Bird Island which is in a rain shadow and inside an atoll, so its surrounding waters stay clear even when windy.
+Weather. needless to say, we could never guarantee, so the above is only a rough guide.

 Last Note: Bird Island is always undergoing improvements each year.
-Last year (2016) we added new decks, a fishing dock and the new observatory overlooking the atoll, which guests simple have loved.
-This year (2017) we did the new walkways and an added over-the-water, totally self-contained cabana (16ft x16ft).
-During 2018 we will be adding many more additions and improvements, such as creating a true beach and an added island.
+In 2016 we added new decks, a fishing dock and the new observatory overlooking the atoll, which guests have welcomed.
+Last year (2017) we did the new walkways and an added over-the-water, totally self-contained cabana (16ft x16ft).
+This year (2018) we already added a new fishing dock and will be adding many more additions and improvements, such as a true beach and an added picnic island.